-- 2. What are the similarities and differences in form and meaning between I am working and I have been working? - 3.
-Look at the next example taken from the dialogue.
+3. Look at the next example taken from the dialogue.
 Underline the verb structures in Laura's speech.

 Laura: Yes, I worked at the ELI at Oregon State University.
 A wonderful place to live and work.
-I thought about it once last year -- actually, I'vethought about it several times.
+I thought about it once last year - actually, I'vethought about it several times.
 Lately, I've been thinking about staying here and opening up a language school of my own.
 Would you come work for me if I did that?

+4. What are the similarities and differences in form and meaning between I thought and I've thought.

+[Form: Both have the word thought, which is used as both a simple past and a past participle form.
+The perfect form has 'VE.

+Meaning: In the simple past, the action took place once last year and is over.
+In the present perfect, the action took place several times over the last year, but she did not say exactly when.]

+5. What are the similarities and differences in form and meaning between I've thought and I've been thinking?

+[Form: Both have 'VE because they are both in the perfect aspect.
+The progressive aspect I've been thinking adds BE + ING.

+Meaning: In both, the action took place over time and connects the past with the present.
+She is now thinking about her thinking in the past.
+In the progressive aspect, the action took place in the past, continues in the present, and may continue into the future.
+That is, she is now thinking about her thinking in the past and is still thinking about her thinking.]

-- 4. What are the similarities and differences in form and meaning between I thought and I ve thought. - 5.
-What are the similarities and differences in form and meaning between I've thought and I've been thinking? - 6.
-Can you state a set of rules or make a diagram that will help you know when to use past, present perfect, and present perfect progressive?
-Sketch the diagram and state the rules in your notebooks. - 7.
-Laura's manager at the American Embassy asked her about her experience in Uzbekistan and her present activities.
-Fill in the blanks with the present continuous, present perfect, present perfect continuous, or simple past.
+6. Can Can you state a set of rules or make a diagram that will help you know when to use past, present perfect, and present perfect progressive?
+Sketch the diagram and state the rules in your notebooks.

-Laura: I (do) several things.
-For one.
-I

-(judge) the Student Olympiad Our

-student came in (come in) third, unfortunately, but it

-(be) a fair competition.
-I also

-(work) with a group of teachers to help

-them create a teacher-training book.
-They

-ARRABANA SI AT GRANDENE PARA SERVICI DE L'ESTRE PER SERVICI (now, write) their own materials.
-In

-addition, I (give) a presentation at the

-UZTEA conference about the need for teachers to keep

-themselves informed about current methodology.
-Finally,

-my materials w riting grou р (put

-together) a co

-and students as

-conversations.
-We

-(decide) th ey need to make more

-recordings.
-I feel I (ac hieve) a gre at deal

-in Uzbekistan.
+[The rules are stated in the trainer notes to the previous question.
+An example diagram is in Appendix 2.
+Before they look at the diagram, you may have them help you draw it on the board.]

+7. Laura's manager at the American Embassy asked her about her experience in Uzbekistan and her present activities.
+Fill in the blanks with the present continuous, present perfect, present perfect continuous, or simple past. $\ensuremath{\cancel{\swarrow}}$

+Laura: I have done (do) several things.
+For one, I judged (judge) the Student Olympiad.
+Our student came in (come in) third, unfortunately, but it was (be) a fair competition.
+I also have been working (work) with a group of teachers to help them create a teacher-training book.
+They are now writing (now, write) their own materials.
+In addition, I gave (give) a presentation at the UZTEA conference about the need for teachers to keep themselves informed about current methodology.
+Finally, my materials writing group have been putting (put together) a corpus of Uzbek English.
+They have been recording (record) teachers as they give lessons and students as they give presentations and have conversations.
+We were thinking about putting it online but decided (decide) they need to make more recordings.
+I feel I have achieved (achieve) a great deal in Uzbekistan.

-- 8 Check your answers.
+- 8. Check your answers.
 If you do not know how to spell any words, make a guess based on your knowledge.
 After guessing, ask your teacher for help. - 9.
 Language use.
 Laura used the same verb form to begin and end her report to her manager.
 What was that verb form?
-What purpose did it serve? - 10.
-Read Laura's answer to her manager again and think about your accomplishments and present activities.
-Think about those you finished at a specific time, those that you worked on over a period of time, and those that you started in the past and are continuing to work on.
+What purpose did it serve?